-Work: Everyone’s favorite word.
-Meme’s abound with our society’s ‘passion’ for the daily grind, and yet every day we wake up, put in our hours, and take it with a grain of salt that this is what it means to be an adult.
+Work: Everyone’s favourite word.
+Memes abound with our society’s ‘passion’ for the daily grind.
+And yet every day we wake up, put in our hours.
+And take it with a grain of salt that this is what it means to be an adult.

-Getting a job, keeping a job and advancing on the job can be difficult to navigate.
-What works at one company might not work for another and what work with one manager might not work with another.
+Getting a job in a competitive job market, keeping a job and advancing on the job can be difficult to navigate.
+What works at one company might not work for another.
+And what works with one manager might not work with another.

-The workplace is a ever evolving and dynamic animal that often requires skills beyond what is mentioned in the job description to stand out and get ahead.
+The workplace is an ever-evolving and dynamic animal that often requires skills beyond what is mentioned in the job description to stand out and get ahead.

 Not only is there a way to ace the interview but there are many things you can do before the interview to increase your chances of success.